-- A signed, original International Student Application must be submitted along with two (2) passport-size photographs and a $55 Application Fee.
+- A signed, original International Student Application must be submitted along with a $55 Application Fee.

 - All applicants must provide evidence of sufficient financial resources to meet all expenses during their period of attendance at Golden West College.

 - International students must have sufficient knowledge of English to benefit from instruction at the college level.
-Therefore, all applicants whose native language is not English are required to produce a minimum TOEFL score of 61 (Internet-based test) or 500 (paper-based test); or the equivalent on an accepted alternate standardized test of English proficiency, or demonstrate equivalency with prior coursework (original transcripts required); or obtain a passing score on the Golden West College placement test.
+Therefore, all applicants whose native language is not English are required to produce a minimum TOEFL score of 61 (Internet-based test); or the equivalent on an accepted alternate standardized test of English proficiency; or demonstrate equivalency with prior coursework (original transcripts required); or obtain a qualifying score on the Golden West College placement test.
 See the International Student Program website for a full list of options for English demonstration.

 - Arrangements should be made to have official transcripts of all high school, college and ESL coursework sent directly to the International Student Program.
-All university coursework (from within the U.S. and from the student’s home country) is required.
+All university coursework (from within the U.S. and abroad) is required.